New York Personal Injury Attorneys

 Safety Tips For Communication Tower Workers

-Sullivan Papain Block McGrath & Cannavo, PC (SPBMC) has successfully represented construction professionals who have been injured or killed while working on communication towers.
+Sullivan Papain Block McGrath Coffinas & Cannavo, P.C.
+(SPBMC) has successfully represented construction professionals who have been injured or killed while working on communication towers.
 As our culture increasingly relies on improving and mobile technology, more communication towers have subsequently been built and need regular repairs and maintenance.

 Employees climb communication towers that typically stand between 1,000 and 2,000 feet tall to perform construction and upkeep activities.
 They face numerous dangers, including the potential for falls, “struck-by” hazards and accidents associated with structural collapses and improper rigging and hoisting practices.

 Communications towers involve many parties – from the owning corporation to the turfing vendor, and the contractors and subcontractors who perform the actual installation and maintenance.
 Thus, responsibility for employee safety is fractured into many layers.

 Under the guidance of a chief safety officer, all tower climbers and ground crews should: